-3.3.11 Dissertation Prospectus (not to be confused with Field Paper)
+3.3.10 Dissertation Prospectus (not to be confused with Field Paper)

 Admission to candidacy for the Ph.D. in all subfields of anthropology-and all Combined and Joint PhD Programs-requires the preparation of a research proposal in the form of a prospectus.
 Prospectuses are first submitted to a student's dissertation prospectus committee no later than October 31st or February 28th in the student's third year.
 Prospectus defenses are typically held in in early November or March.
-Fully approved prospectuses, incorporating any revisions required by a student's committee, are due to the DGS and Department Registrar by 5pm on Friday in the third week of March.
+Fully approved prospectuses, incorporating any revisions required by a student's committee, are due to the DGS and Department Registrar by 5pm on Friday in the third week of November or 5pm on Friday in the third week of March.

-Prospectus timeline: Typically, students submit prospectuses according to the following timelines: For Fall semester submission
+Prospectus timeline: Typically, students submit prospectuses according to the following timelines:

+For Fall semester submission